Pendle Hill - Girraween

 Pendle Hill - Girraween's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Pendle Hill - Girraween shows excellent health outcomes, particularly for younger populations who have a low prevalence of common health conditions.
+Pendle Hill - Girraween shows excellent health outcomes, particularly for younger populations with low prevalence rates of common conditions.

-Private health cover is high at approximately 52% of the total population (~7,593 people), slightly higher than the average SA2 area.
-The most prevalent medical conditions are diabetes and arthritis, affecting 6.0% and 5.1% of residents respectively.
-A majority, 79.2%, report no medical ailments, comparable to Greater Sydney's 79.0%.
-The area has a senior population (aged 65 and over) of 13.2% (1,905 people), with health outcomes among seniors needing more attention than the broader population.
+Private health cover stands at approximately 52% (~7,655 residents), slightly higher than the average SA2 area.
+Diabetes and arthritis are the most prevalent health issues, affecting 6.0% and 5.1% respectively.
+Overall, 79.2% report no medical ailments, similar to Greater Sydney's 79.0%.
+The area has a senior population of 13.2%, or 1,921 people.
+Health outcomes among seniors require additional attention compared to the broader population.

 Frequently Asked Questions - Health